-- A. No person shall knowingly or intentionally allow the use of water from the District for residential, commercial, industrial, agricultural, governmental, or any other purpose in a manner contrary to any provision of this Plan, or in an amount in excess of that permitted by the drought response stage in effect at the time pursuant to action taken by District Manager, or his/her designee, in accordance with provisions of this Plan. - B. Proof of a culpable mental state is not required for a conviction of an offense under this Plan.
+- A. No person shall knowingly or intentionally allow the use of water from the District for residential, commercial, industrial, agricultural, governmental, or any other purpose in a manner contrary to any provision of this Plan, or in an amount in excess of that permitted by the drought response stage in effect at the time pursuant to action taken by District Manager, or his/her designee, in accordance with provisions of this Plan. - B. Anyone may report the violation of restrictions in the Plan by calling the District office - C. If a person is found to have violated restrictions in the Plan (not including Section 12.
+WATER ALLOCATION), the District will notify the customer of the violation with a warning.
+If a warning, from a public report or staff witness, had already been issued, then the District will apply an Excess Use Fee, as described in the District's Order Adopting District Water Rates, Appendix C Rates and Charges, will be applied to the person's bill. - D. Proof of a culpable mental state is not required for a conviction of an offense under this Plan.
 Any person, including a person classified as a water customer of the District, in apparent control of the property where a violation occurs or originates shall be presumed to be the violator, and proof that the violation occurred on the person's property shall constitute a rebuttable presumption that the person in apparent control of the property committed the violation, but any such person shall have the right to show that he/she did not commit the violation.
 Parents shall be presumed to be responsible for violations of their minor children and proof that a violation, committed by a child, occurred on property within the parents' control shall constitute a rebuttable presumption that the parent committed the violation, but any such parent may be excused if he/she proves that he/she had previously directed the child not to use the water as it was used in violation of this Plan and that the parent could not have reasonably known of the violation.